Importing test cases and sections from a CSV or Excel file

 The last option on this step specifies if TestRail should ignore CSV rows/records without a valid, non-empty title column.
 It is recommended to keep this option enabled to filter out empty rows at the beginning/end of the CSV file or between regular test cases.

 When completed, you’ll see a pop-up confirming that everything was successful, and provide you with a link to download the configuration file for the import that has been processed.
-This file can be loaded on the first wizard step (with future imports) and automatically pre-configures all wizard steps and import options to what was set throughout this import.
+This file can be loaded on the first wizard step in future imports, and will automatically pre-configure all wizard steps and import options to what was set throughout this import.
 This is especially useful if you need to import multiple CSV files with a similar or same layout.
 You can also share this configuration file with other team members if they will be performing similar imports.